 You will be required to provide a statement that explains why you need a new number.
 You will also be requested to present current third-party evidence that can document your need to replace your old number.
 In the case of domestic violence, police and medical records and restraining orders can serve as evidence.
 Documentation from shelters, counselors, and family members are also accepted as proof of the necessity to apply for a new number.

 In addition, the Social Security Administration office will ask you to present original documentation or copies certified by the issuer that can prove your age, identity, and citizenship or work-authorization immigration status.
 If you recently changed your name, you will also need to show original documents that can prove the name change.
 Photocopies and notarized copies will not be accepted.

 4. A new number might cause credit confusion

-Be aware that if your previous credit data does not link to your new Social Security number, you might have trouble obtaining new credit.
+Be aware if your previous credit data does not link to your new Social Security number, you might have trouble obtaining new credit.
 Your history under your new number might make it look as if you are just recently building your credit.
-Lenders will need to take a look at your past payment history so that they can decide whether or not to approve you for a loan or grant credit.
+Lenders will need to take a look at your past payment history, so they can decide whether to approve you for a loan or grant credit.
 Your seemingly sparse credit history might make some lenders turn you down.

 5. You don’t have to pay for a new number

 You can apply for a new Social Security number or a replacement card free of charge.
 All you have to do is go online and download the application form.
 There are some businesses trying to make a buck who will offer Social Security services for a fee.
 These companies advertise services that help individuals complete the application form, for example.
 Know the process of getting a new card or number doesn’t require payment.
 Instead of using a third party, your best bet is to do whatever tasks you can complete on your own or get for free directly from the Social Security Administration.